 This blend offers an excellent later planting option for good silage production in southern areas.
 Usually sown from June to September in higher rainfall areas with a typically longer spring season.
 High yield of good quality feed may be produced from a modest area over a relatively short period.
-Mammoth oats provide yield, energy and reliable bulk.
+Express oats provide yield, energy and reliable bulk.
 Field peas add protein and improve digestibility and overall animal performance.
 Silage inoculation is usually advisable at harvest time.
-Harvest when the pea is at flat pod or the oats milky-dough, whichever
+Harvest when the pea is at flat pod or the oats milky-dough, whichever is first.

-VARIETY SPECIES %
+Variety Species %

-Mammoth Forage oats 40
+Express Forage oats 40

 Morgan Field pea 60

-Sowing rate: 120-180 kg/ha
+Sowing rate: 120-180kg/ha